cmichi/latex-template-collection/README.md

 # README

-This is a collection of LaTeX templates.
+This is a collection of LaTeX and XeTeX templates.

-There is still room for optimization (automatically increment the invoice position, etc.), so please feel free to contribute!
+There is still room for optimization, so please feel free to contribute!

 ## Invoices